One of the two main data structures for storing time series in epiprocess.

 Details

-is a tibble with (at least) the following columns:
+An epi_df is a kind of tibble with (at least) the following

 Other columns can be considered as measured variables, which we also refer to